bontaq/tuppy/README.md

 ### Installation

 You'll need [stack](https://docs.haskellstack.org/en/stable/README/) installed.
-Then, it's easy as `stack install` and you can use it to produce Javascript like: `tuppy-exe -cf example.ts`.
+Then, it's easy as `stack install` and you can use it to produce Javascript like: `tuppy-exe -cf example.tp`.
 Stack might install it somewhere else, or you might not have its install location in your path, so make sure to check the output from `stack install`.

 To run the tests (all the Spec files), just do `stack test`